jessicaschelly/amazon-cart/README.md

 This is an automation test using Selenium, Python and Behave(Cucumber).
 It provides the following automated tests for the features Login and Cart of Amazon Website.

+I used Linux Mint environment to develop this automation.

 Login Feature:
 - Validate Successful Login on Amazon Website
 - Validate message for entry with invalid email for login